samuelim01/tp/docs/UserGuide.md

 >- TAG parameter can be inputted multiple times (e.g. "vendor filter t/photographer t/dj").
 However, do take note that TAGs are filtered via a case-insensitive exact match (i.e. a vendor with the tag "djay" would not be a valid result for the input "t/dj").
    ><br>
+>- The rest of the parameters (NAME, PHONE, EMAIL, ADDRESS) are filtered via a case-insensitive partial match (i.e. "vendor filter n/john" returns "john" and "johnathan").
->- Refer to [Appendix A](#appendix-a-acceptable-values-for-parameters) for more details on the acceptable values for the parameters.
+>- Acceptable values for the parameters can be any number of alphanumeric characters for all parameters.

 Examples: